kestra-io/docs/content/docs/15.migrations/recursive-rendering.md

     key: test1234
 ```

-Only the `render_once` task is relevant, as it will render the pull request's `body` without recursively rendering its content.
+Only the `render_once` task is relevant for this use case, as it will render the pull request's `body` without recursively rendering its content.
 The flow includes a `recursive` and `non-recursive` configuration for easy comparison.
 - The `not-recursive` task will print the `{{ trigger.body.pull_request.body ?? trigger.body.issue.body ?? inputs.body }}` expression as a string without rendering it.
 - The `recursive` task will fail, as it will try to render the webhook's payload containing templating that cannot be parsed by kestra.